Saudi Aramco sees third-quarter income rise to $30.4 billion

 Saudi Arabia’s majority state-owned oil giant Aramco said its net income more than doubled from $11.8 billion during the same three-month period a year earlier.
 Last year’s figure came after profits plunged dramatically as global lockdowns slammed oil prices.
 Net income refers to the amount left after taxes and preferred dividends have been paid.

-Aramco CEO Amin Nasser described the company’s third-quarter results as “exceptional,” a result of “increased economic activity in key markets and a rebound in energy demand."
+Aramco CEO Amin Nasser described the company’s third-quarter results as “exceptional,” a result of “increased economic activity in key markets and a rebound in energy demand," even as supply chain bottlenecks imperiled the global economic recovery.

-The earnings came as the global loosening of virus-induced restrictions, tightening of gas supplies and acceleration of vaccination campaigns have pushed prices of crude sharply higher.
+The 158% spike in earnings follow the global loosening of virus-induced restrictions, tightening of gas supplies and acceleration of vaccination campaigns have pushed prices of crude sharply higher.
 The price of international benchmark Brent crude was trading at over $83 a barrel on Sunday.

 Consumers and companies are using more gasoline and airplane fuel as governments relax restrictions, leading to a rally across energy markets.